bonastos/yadif/README.md

 ###Acknowledgements

-* Thanks to the Guice community for providing a good role model.
+* Thanks to the [Guice](https://github.com/google/guice) community for providing a good role model.
-* Thanks to PhilSquared for the single header idea.
-And, of course, for Catch.
+* Thanks to [philsquared](https://github.com/philsquared) for the single header idea.
+And, of course, for [Catch](https://github.com/philsquared/Catch).